streamlit/docs/content/library/get-started/installation.md

    To stop the Streamlit server, press `ctrl-C`.

-3. When you're done using this environment, just type `exit` or press `ctrl-D` to return to your normal shell.
+3. When you're done using this environment, just type `deactivate` to return to your normal shell.

 Now that you've installed Streamlit, take a few minutes to read through [Main concepts](/library/get-started/main-concepts) to understand Streamlit's data flow model.